 Maryland Sled Dog Adventures LLC offers educational patch programs for Girl Scouts and Boy Scouts.

-Maryland Sled Dog Adventures LLC offers hands-on experiential programs teaching Girl Scouts and Boy Scouts about dog sledding and dryland dog sledding.
+Maryland Sled Dog Adventures LLC offers hands-on experiential programs teaching Girl Scouts and Boy Scouts about dog sledding and dryland (wheeled) dog sledding.
 Scouts will work with our team of well-behaved sled dogs.
 For more information on our friendly sled pets, visit Our Dogs page.
-Topics covered during this program include, but are not limited to: the care of sled dogs, nutrition requirements for sled dogs, training sled dogs, equipment used in the sport of mushing, and major sled dog races including Iditarod and the Alaska Serum Run.
-Hands-on components of the program allow the scouts to harness a dog, bootie a dog, water and unharness the dogs after the run, and a short one on one dog sled ride with the full team.
-Age and group size limitations apply.
-All participants must wear a helmet when on the rig.
-Personal helmets are welcome and may be used.
-Maryland Sled Dog Adventures LLC will also have helmets available for use.
+Topics covered during this program include: the care of sled dogs, nutrition requirements for sled dogs, training sled dogs, equipment used in mushing, and major sled dog races including Iditarod and the Alaskan Serum Run.
+Hands-on components of the program allow the scouts to harness and unharness a dog, water and feed the dogs after the run, and a take short one on one dog sled ride with the full team.

 Maryland Sled Dog Adventures offers dog sledding programs for all ages.

-Maryland Sled Dog Adventures LLC offers dog sledding programs teaching kids about dog sledding, sled dogs and dryland dog sledding.
+Maryland Sled Dog Adventures LLC offers dog sledding programs teaching kids about dog sledding, sled dogs and dryland (wheeled) dog sledding.
 Participants will work with our team of well-behaved sled dogs.
-These programs are perfect for parents who are home-schooling their children, youth groups, 4-H clubs, church groups looking for a new activity, and field trips for school children of all ages.
-Topics covered during this program include the care of sled dogs, nutrition requirements for sled dogs, training sled dogs, equipment used in the sport of mushing, and major sled dog races, including Iditarod.
-Experiential components of our program allow the kids to harness a dog, bootie a dog, water and unharness the dogs after the run, and take a short dog sled ride with the full team.
-Age and group size limitations may apply.
-All participants must wear a helmet when on the rig.
-Personal helmets are welcome and may be used.
-Maryland Sled Dog Adventures LLC will also have helmets available for use.
+These programs are perfect for parents who are home-schooling their children, Venture Scouts, youth groups, 4-H clubs, church groups, and field trips for school children age five and up.
+Topics covered during this program include the care of sled dogs, nutrition requirements for sled dogs, training sled dogs, equipment used in mushing, and major sled dog races, including Iditarod and the Alaskan Serum Run.
+Hands-on components of the program allow the kids to harness and unharness the dogs, water and feed the dogs after the run, and take a short one on one dog sled ride with the full team.

 How many kids get to have sled dogs at their birthday party?
 Maryland Sled Dog Adventures LLC offers childrens' birthday parties with a sled dog theme!
 To see photos from some of our recent dog sledding birthday parties, please visit our gallery.
-Topics covered during this program include: the care of sled dogs, nutrition requirements of sled dogs, training sled dogs, equipment used in the sport of mushing, and major sled dog races including Iditarod and the Alaska Serum Run.
-The kids will also learn how to harness a dog, bootie a dog, and will get an opportunity to feed and water the dogs.
-Last, but not least, each individual child will have a short dog sled ride with the entire team.
+Topics covered during this program include the care of sled dogs, nutrition requirements of sled dogs, training sled dogs, equipment used in mushing, and major sled dog races including Iditarod and the Alaska Serum Run.
+The kids will also learn how to harness and unharness the dogs, and will get an opportunity to feed and water the dogs.
+Last, but not least, each individual child will take a short one on one dog sled ride with the entire team.

 If you are a teacher and looking for something different for your students, Maryland Sled Dog Adventures LLC offers classroom programs to suite your teaching objectives.

 We come to you!
 Maryland Sled Dog Adventures LLC offers on site classroom programs on dog sledding and dog sledding demonstrations for local area schools and other organizations studying or focusing on dog sledding, dog sled races, or sled dogs.
-Meet Maryland Sled Dog Adventures LLC’s owner Catherine Benson and her happy sled dogs (if permitted).
+Meet Maryland Sled Dog Adventures LLC’s owner Catherine Benson and her happy sled dogs.
 This presentation includes a detailed discussion of mushing, the equipment used in the sport (samples will be brought in), sled dog care, harnessing a dog, putting booties on a dog, and famous sled dog races including Iditarod.
 This program can be individually tailored to be suitable for all ages of children, but is particularly appropriate for classes studying Iditarod, the Serum Run, or reading Jack London books.
 This program is not just for schools.
 Maryland Sled Dog Adventures LLC has visited a number of different organizations including libraries and various festivals and events.
 If permitted, a demonstration may be arranged.
-To see photos from our recent classroom presentations on dog sledding, please visit our gallery.
+This program does not include rides.
+To see photos from our recent classroom presentations on dog sledding, please visit our Facebook page.

 Maine Cabin Winter Adventure

-New for Winter 2011 Maryland Sled Dog Adventures LLC will offer a unique four day winter experience.
-Based out of our cabin in Starks, Maine, this women's only program will give up to six participants the opportunity of a lifetime!
-The Maine Winter Cabin Adventure will include opportunities for participants to drive a dog sled on snow, explore skijoring, try their hand at cross country skiing, and enjoy snowshoeing through the scenic north Maine woods.
+Maine Dog Sledding!
+Each Winter Maryland Sled Dog Adventures LLC offers a unique four day dog sledding experience based out of our cabin in Starks, Maine.
+This women's only program gives up to four participants the opportunity of a lifetime: to experience dog sledding as a full time musher!
+Our Maine Winter Cabin Adventure includes opportunities for participants to drive a dog sled on snow, try their hand at cross country skiing, and enjoy snowshoeing through the scenic Maine woods.
 Visit our Maine Winter Cabin Adventure page for more information.

 Yappy Hour Dog Sled Rides are short rides with a real sled dog team!

-Our Yappy Hour Dog Sled Rides are an opportunity to take a short dog sled ride with a real team of trained sled dogs.
-Our Yappy Hour takes approximately one hour and includes opportunities to harness the dogs, work with the dog sledding equipment, and take a short ride through the scenic hills of central Maryland.
-The cost is $125.00 for the first person and $75.00 for subsequent participants.
+Our Yappy Hour dog sled rides are an opportunity to take a short dog sled ride with a real team of trained sled dogs.
+Our Yappy Hour takes approximately one hour and includes opportunities to harness the dogs, work with the dog sledding equipment, and take a several mile ride on the Torrey C. Brown Rail Trail in Northern Baltimore county.
+We will spend approximately 20 to 30 minutes doing a meet and greet with the dogs, harnessing the dogs, and learning about mushing.
+After that, each person will take a 20 to 30 minute one on one ride with the team.
+The cost is $490.00 for one person and $380.00 per person for two to four participants.
+Only one person can ride in the sled or rig at a time and weight restrictions do apply.
 There is a maximum of four riding participants.
 Non riding guests are $10.00 per person.
-This program is usually held on the beautiful NCR trail in Northern Baltimore County.
-Alternative locations can sometimes be arranged.
-This program is suitable for adults and children over the age of five.
-Our Yappy Hour dog sled rides are offered September through April.
+This program is suitable for adults and children age five and up.
+Our Yappy Hour dog sled rides are offered October through March.
+One person Yappy Hours are available Monday through Friday, excluding holidays.
+Two to four participant Yappy Hours are available Monday through Sunday including holidays.
 For information on what to bring and what to wear, please consult our FAQ page.
+All participants must wear a helmet and safety glasses when riding.
+Personal helmets are welcome and may be used.
+Maryland Sled Dog Adventures LLC will also have a few helmets and safety glasses available for use.
+We run rain, shine, sleet, or snow.

 Maryland Sled Dog Adventures LLC offers dog sled rides and dog cart tours in Central Maryland.